FKM

-FKM is a family of fluorocarbon-based fluoroelastomer materials defined by ASTM International standard D1418, and ISO standard 1629.
+FKM is a family of fluorocarbon-based fluoroelastomer materials defined by ASTM International standard D1418 and ISO standard 1629.
 It is commonly called fluorine rubber or fluoro-rubber.
-FKM is an abbreviation of Fluorine Kautschuk Material.
-All FKMs contain vinylidene fluoride as a monomer.
-Originally developed by DuPont (under the brand name Viton, now owned by Chemours), FKMs are today also produced by many companies, including: Daikin (Dai-El), 3M (Dyneon), Solvay S.A.
+FKM is an abbreviation of Fluorkautschukmaterial (i.e. fluorine rubber material).
+All FKMs contain vinylidene fluoride as the common monomer, to which different other monomers are added for specific types and functionalities, fitting the desired application.

+Originally developed by DuPont (under the brand name Viton, now owned by Chemours), FKMs are today also produced by many other companies, including Daikin (Dai-El), 3M (Dyneon), Solvay S.A.
 (Tecnoflon), HaloPolymer (Elaftor), Gujarat Fluorochemicals (Fluonox), and several Chinese manufacturers.
-Fluoroelastomers are more expensive than neoprene or nitrile rubber elastomers.
-They provide additional heat and chemical resistance.
-FKMs can be divided into different classes on the basis of either their chemical composition, their fluorine content, or their cross-linking mechanism.
+Fluoroelastomers are more expensive than neoprene or nitrile rubber elastomers, and in comparison they provide additional resistance to heat and chemicals.
+There are three ways that the FKMs can be separated into classes: by their chemical composition, their fluorine content, or their cross-linking mechanism.

 Types

 On the basis of their chemical composition FKMs can be divided into the following types: